Are Daily Fantasy Sports Sites Legal?

 The answer is more complex than it ought to be.
-In 40 states throughout America, the sites – and services they offer – are 100% legal.
+In 40 states throughout America, the online betting sites – and services they offer – are 100% legal.
 That doesn’t mean that Daily Fantasy Sports sites are explicitly outlined in each state’s law books; rather, it means that DFS is not overtly illegal in those states, and there is no record of any prosecutorial action otherwise.
-In the remaining states (excepting Texas, which is a peculiar gray area), Daily Fantasy Sports is currently illegal.
+In the remaining states, Daily Fantasy Sports is currently illegal.
 Thus, using Daily Fantasy Sports sites to enjoy the pastime in those places is also against the law.

 Where Are Daily Fantasy Sports Sites Legal?